Akhmad Kadyrov Mosque: Features

-In the construction of the mosque, the latest techniques and the most modern technologies were employed to create a building that is nonetheless thoroughly in keeping with the aesthetic of traditional Islamic architecture of the Ottoman golden age.
-The exterior and interior walls are of marble-travertine, and the temple interior is richly decorated with white marble, mined in the Marmara Adasi island in the Sea of Marmara (near Balikesir, Turkey).
+Despite its aesthetic reminding of Classical Ottoman architecture, modern techniques were used in the construction of the mosque.

+The exterior and interior walls are of marble-travertine, and the temple interior is decorated with white marble, mined in Marmara Adasi island in the Sea of Marmara.

-In the traditional painted ornamentation of the interior, both the synthetic and the natural pigments used were made resistant to fading and peeling with special additives designed to preserve the brilliance and durability of the colours for at least 50 years.
-Gold of the highest quality was used to render the ornamental calligraphy displaying verses from the Quran.
+The pigments used for the interior paintings were made resistant to fading and peeling with special additives designed to preserve the colours for at least 50 years, and gold was used to render the ornamental calligraphy displaying verses from the Quran.

 There are in total 36 chandeliers.
-Their forms are inspired by - and intended to recall - the three holiest sites of Islam - 27 of them based upon the form of the Dome of the Rock in Jerusalem's Temple Mount compound, 8 modelled upon the Green Dome of Medina's Masjid al-Nabawi and the largest, measuring no fewer than 8 meters in diameter, designed as a homage to the Kaaba in Mecca itself.
-Several tons of bronze and 2.5 kg of the highest quality gold were needed in order to create the chandeliers, which contain more than a million pieces crafted from Swarovski crystals in Turkey and featuring traditional Chechen decorative motifs.
+Their forms are inspired by, and intended to recall, the three holiest sites of Islam, with 27 of them based upon the form of the Dome of the Rock, 8 modelled upon the Green Dome of Medina, and the largest, measuring no fewer than 8 metres in diameter, designed as a homage to the Kaaba in Mecca itself.

-The prayer niche in the qiblah wall of the mosque is 8 meters high and 4.6 meters wide and made of white marble.
-The niche creates the illusion of an infinite deepening of intersecting spaces.
-Calligraphy displaying verses from the Quran are skillfully woven into the overall pattern of the architectural decoration of the mosque.
+The mihrab in the qiblah wall of the mosque is 8 meters high and 4.6 meters wide and made of white marble.
+Calligraphy displaying verses from the Quran are woven into the overall pattern of the interior.

 The main dome is inscribed with Surah 112 "al-Ikhlâs": "Say: He is God, the Single, Indivisible - God, the Eternal, Absolute.
 He begets not nor is He begotten - And there happens to be not a single one equal to Him."

-The area of the mosque is 5000 m², height of minarets - 63 meters.
-The total area of the Islamic Center - 14 acres.

-The temple has a high seismic resistance.
-The adjacent area has multiple fountains and an alley.